 Rocks and gravel tend to damage the braid.
 If you bottom fish a lot such as catfish.
 Braid is not a good choice.
 The line rubs on the bottom near the sinkers from the current.
 This weakens the line.
 Since it costs more, changing line often will get expensive.

 A braided fishing line is good for situations.
-When you need high breaking strength, abrasion, and durability in a line.
-Sensitivity is another reason but fluorocarbon offers good sensitivity also.
+When you need high breaking strength, sensitivity, and durability in a line.
 Choose the line by how you fish.
 Fishing weeds and lay-downs or musky fishing are two good examples of when to use braid.
 Brook trout in a clear stream is better with a clear mono or 2-4 lb fluorocarbon.
-Take a common-sense approach to buy fishing line.
+Take a common-sense approach to buy a fishing line.
 The line will perform better and you will catch more fish.